shamshul-haque/summer-sale/README.md

-# To see the live project, copy the bellow link and open it in any browser...
+# Nexify
-`shams-summer-sale.surge.sh`
+Click here to see the project: [nexify](https://shams-summer-sale.surge.sh/)